About Everything Thunder Valley Drums

 I thank you for visiting my humble site and for your interest in viewing and learning about Thunder Valley Drums.
 I find myself in deep union with each drum or other item I make.
 Despite this, it is not always clear to me how doing that which I love and am trained to do could possibly be misinterpreted.

-Nonetheless, I feel compelled to state that according to man’s law and in deference to The Indian Arts and Crafts Act of 1990, no drums or other products featured on this site, with the possible exceptions of some drums and frames not labeled as "Bob's", are Native American in origin.
+Nonetheless, I feel compelled to state that according to man’s law and in deference to The Indian Arts and Crafts Act of 1990, no drums or other products featured on this site, with the possible exceptions of some drums and frames not labeled as "Bob's", are Native American made.
 For sure, though, everything offered on this site is American made.

 Despite sometimes divisive and spiritually detrimental controversies about who owns rights to authentic shamanic practice and despite laws intended to lend deference to some and not to others, in truth and by a higher law, we are all One.
 Indeed, shamanism fundamentally recognizes that we are all indisputably related through Spirit, and that unity is the one Spiritual Reality we all have the opportunity to recognize.
 With enlightened unity, we have the ability to truly heal ourselves, our human family, and “all our relations”, meaning all life on the planet and beyond.